jnispen/PPSDA/README.md

 # Datasets

 ## Coffees
-> The coffees dataset contains 56 FTIR samples of two coffee species, Arabica and Robusta.
+> The coffees dataset contains 56 FTIR samples of two coffee species, Arabica (29) and Robusta (27).
 The spectra were truncated to 800-2000 cm<sup>-1</sup>.
 The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)

 ## Olive Oils
-> The olive oils dataset contains 120 FTIR samples originating from four different countries (Greece, Italy, Portugal and Spain) corresponding to four different classes.
+> The olive oils dataset contains 120 FTIR samples originating from Spain (50), Italy (34), Greece (20) and Portugal (16), corresponding to four different classes.
 The spectra were truncated to 799-1897 cm<sup>-1</sup>.
 The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)

 ## Juices
-> This dataset contains 983 FTIR samples originating from two classes of fresh fruit juices, strawberry and non-strawberry.
+> This dataset contains 983 FTIR samples originating from two classes of fresh fruit juices, non-strawberry (632) and strawberry (351).
 The spectra were truncated to 899-1802 cm<sup>-1</sup>.
 The dataset was obtained from: [https://csr.quadram.ac.uk/example-datasets-for-download/](https://csr.quadram.ac.uk/example-datasets-for-download/)
 >